Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Stability analysis and physical results

 Thus, we can conclude that, for these potentials, the critical point, $P_{2}$, behaves as an attractor.
 This indicates a scenario where, within the critical point, dark energy may exhibit dark matter characteristics, i.e., dust-like properties, since the corresponding equation of state tends to vanish there.

 At this stage, we subsequently analyze the critical point $P_{4}$.
 In the first instance, we observe that, if $\text{det}\mathcal{J}<0$ and $\frac{9}{16}-3f(0)<0$, the point is a stable spiral, yielding an attractor behavior.
-Conversely, if $f(0)=0$, the critical point is non-hyperbolic and, so, we require alternative techniques to study the stability.
-We first apply the center manifold theory, and the critical point point is an attractor if $\Gamma(0)>1$, as reported in Appendix \ref{CMT}.
+Convsersely, if $f(0)=0$, the critical point is non-hyperbolic and, so, we require alternative techniques to study the stability.
+We first apply the center manifold theory, and the critical point point is an attractor if $\Gamma(0)>1$, as reported in \ref{CMT}.
 However, if $\Gamma(0)$ diverges, we can not deduce anything about this point using the center manifold theory and we recur to numerical computation.
-This is the case of Inverse exponential and Chang-Scherrer potentials.
+This is the case of IE and CS potentials.
 Again, we use $v_{\rm in}^{2}=0.999$ at $z=10^{2}$ as realistic initial conditions to obtain the numerical solution, and the results are represented in Fig. \ref{P4Inv}.
-Then, we can conclude that, only for Barreiro-Copeland-Nunes, Ureña-López-Matos and Inverse hyperbolic cosine, the critical point $P_{4}$ is a saddle point, due to the fact that $f(0)<0$.
-For the other potentials, the critical point is an attractor in which dark energy behaves as a cosmological constant, dominating the universe\footnote{In all the scenarios, conventionally to let the field evolve up to future times, we single out $N_f=\ln(a)\simeq 10;25;50$, where $N_f=0$ indicates today, i.e., $a=1$.}.
+Then, we can conclude that, only for BCN, ULM and IHC, the critical point $P_{4}$ is a saddle point, due to the fact that $f(0)<0$.
+For the other potentials, the critical point is an attractor in which dark energy behaves as a cosmological constant, dominating the universe.
+In all the scenarios, conventionally to let the field evolve up to future times, we single out $N_f=\ln(a)\simeq 10;25;50$, where $N_f=0$ indicates today, i.e., $a=1$.